-In June 2019, ACC McLaren became the Executive Lead for Organised Crime, Counter Terrorism and Intelligence.
+In June 2019, ACC McLaren became the Executive Lead for Organised Crime, Counter Terrorism and Intelligence within Police Scotland.

-In December 2020, she joined City of London Police on promotion to the newly created role of Assistant Commissioner responsible for the Economic Crime and Cybercrime.
+In December 2020, she joined City of London Police in the newly created role of Assistant Commissioner responsible for Economic Crime and Cybercrime.

 Temporary Commander David Evans